-Ever wonder what our variegated, self-striping ombre or speckled yarns look like once knit?
+Ever wonder what our semi-solid, variegated or speckled yarns look like once knit?

 These sample yarn swatches will give you an idea of what to expect in your finished project.
 Please note that the color patterns on these swatches are just general suggestions and vary slightly for each colorway.
 The color pattern which emerges in your project will also depend on which stitch pattern(s) you use as well as the overall size of your finished project.

 Here's what our semi-solid and tonal yarns look like once knit.
 Your project will have a nearly solid appearance with slight shade and color variations throughout.